jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 (The `bind` is a slight optimisation, which could have been omitted.)

 As of the third millennium, most programming environments frown on code injection.
-But in this PostScrpt program code injection is allowed, often encouraged, and occasionally necessary.
+But in this PostScript program code injection is allowed, often encouraged, and occasionally necessary.
 Those not comfortable with that may safely leave such parameters at their default values.

 ## CrossHatching